Image of Abigail Vázquez Rosario

 Digital Curation Fellow and Co-Project Manager

-is Co-Project Manager and Digital Curation Fellow with the Keywords for Black Louisiana project and PhD candidate in History at Johns Hopkins.
+is former Co-Project Manager and Digital Curation Fellow with the Keywords for Black Louisiana project and PhD candidate in History at Johns Hopkins.
 As a student of the digital humanities, Ellie is interested in critical, post-colonial, and Black DH applied to archiving, textual editing, sustainable design, and pedagogy.
 Ellie’s dissertation “Making Modern Fare: Labor, Consumerism, and American Food Culture in the late-19th Century,” examines the shifting relationships between middle class consumers and workers and labor organizing in food production, distribution, and service in Chicago between 1886 and 1906, with an emphasis on the 1893 World’s Fair.

 Image of Emily McGinn